carltheperson/advanced-js-objects/chapters/chapter-4.md

 - Immutable prototype objects
 - Proxy objects

-Two of these will be explained further below; array- and proxy objects.
+Two of these will be explained further below: array and proxy objects.

-### Arrays (exotic Objects)
+### Arrays (exotic objects)

-Arrays are exotic objects that have a different [[DefineOwnProperty]] method than ordinary objects.
+Arrays are exotic objects that have a different [[DefineOwnProperty]] method than ordinary objects[^array].
 The [[DefineOwnProperty]] method is used internally to define properties.
-For ordinary objects this method is quite straight forward; a property is defined with a key, value, and descriptor.
+For ordinary objects this method is quite straight forward, a property is defined with a key, value, and descriptor.
 The [[DefineOwnProperty]] of arrays works the same but has special behavior for properties in two special cases:

 - Case 1: The key is called `“length”`
 - Case 2: The key is a valid array index.
 To be this, the key needs to fulfill two criteria: